 In unpredictable times, can we identify risks that we don’t yet know?
 David Lannoy, Associate Director of Risk Training & Practices at Chappelle Consulting and Specialist Member and Chairman of the Belgium-Luxembourg, IRM (Institute of Risk Management) explored the topic of Horizon Scanning and Emerging Risks in one of Sword GRC’s most popular webinars.
-If you weren’t able to attend, the key takeaways from the webinar are summarised below:
+If you weren’t able to attend, the key takeaways from the webinar are summarized below:

 Risks we know, should know, and don’t know

-For simplification, Lannoy suggests that risks can be categorised into three areas: The risks we all know (rising risks, upward trends, headlines), the risks we should know (upcoming risks, early trends, internal black spots), and thirdly, the most difficult category, the risks we don’t know (hidden risks).
+For simplification, Lannoy suggests that risks can be categorized into three areas: The risks we all know (rising risks, upward trends, headlines), the risks we should know (upcoming risks, early trends, internal black spots), and thirdly, the most difficult category, the risks we don’t know (hidden risks).

 Hidden risks can be signals that are ‘lost in the noise’ and are the true disruptors; take for instance the Covid-19 pandemic which presented threats that few can claim to have seen coming and prepared for.

-Having analysed the top ten operational risks for the FS (financial services) sector over 2011-2019 – though stressing that these risks apply across all industries – Chapelle Consulting observed that cyber risk and information/data risks were constant risks over this period.
+Having analyzed the top ten operational risks for the FS (financial services) sector over 2011-2019 – though stressing that these risks apply across all industries – Chapelle Consulting observed that cyber risk and information/data risks were constant risks over this period.
 Regulatory risks ranked highly.
 Over the past four years assessed, organizational change, with companies moving to more agile ways of working posed potential additional risks.
 Since 2016, outsourcing and greater reliance upon external parties for critical activities have introduced risk into the landscape.
 And since 2017, theft and fraud have become highly likely risk areas.
 Two risk areas that have become less of concern are business continuity and reputation, the latter because reputation is not regarded as a risk in itself, but more as a consequence of operational or perhaps financial risk.